VERIFY BEFORE RELYING

 Methodology

-This guide was rebuilt from DBPR's Real Estate Sales Associate Candidate Information Booklet, Pearson VUE's Florida Real Estate and Appraisers page, Pearson VUE's Florida DBPR fact sheet, and the Pass Florida retake content cluster.
+This guide was reviewed against the current Department of Business and Professional Regulation (DBPR) Real Estate Sales Associate Candidate Information Booklet, DBPR Examination Reviews and Hearings page, Pearson VUE's current Florida Real Estate and Appraisers page, F.S.
+455.217 (DBPR examinations statutory authority), F.A.C.
+Rule 61-11.017 (DBPR post-exam review framework), and the Pass Florida retake content cluster on June 27, 2026.
+The post is scheduled for re-verification by December 27, 2026 on a 6-month regulatory cadence to match the DBPR Candidate Information Booklet and Pearson VUE Florida Real Estate page refresh windows.
 Claims about score reporting, passing grade, pilot questions, exam review, retake scheduling, exam timing, and official source links were checked against current official sources where available.

 Because the public DBPR booklet confirms the result report and review process but does not publish a full sample score report in the page text, this article avoids promising a specific content-area display format.
 If your actual score report provides more detail, use it.
 If it provides less, use the official review process and a fresh Florida-specific diagnostic.